 Online tools – discussion boards, video conferencing, websites, etc. – provide many opportunities for faculty to teach online in ways that demonstrate and honor their disciplinary and personal identities.
 They also provide many opportunities for faculty to connect with students.
 In this roundtable, three UD were invited to present empirical data about ways to increase instructor presence in online courses as well as examples of how UD faculty are doing this right now.
 View clips of their talks below.

 Katya Roelse – Instructor, Fashion and Apparel Studies

 April 24: Facilitating robust online discussions

 In courses that are taught online, discussion boards in Canvas and other similar tools are widely used to not only help students develop students’ communication skills but also provide opportunities for students to practice many other skills.
-In this roundtable, UD faculty will demonstrate and discuss how they are using online discussions in their courses right now.
+In this roundtable, three UD faculty will demonstrate and discuss how they are using online discussions in their courses right now.